Gremlins by Steven Spielberg, Chris Columbus, WB.

 A storm was picking up, rain was falling in sheets, as Angel's gang made short work of their two hundred attackers.

 They stood there, panting, covered in blue goo...
-Illyria still held the severed spine of one of the ugly demons.
+Illyria still held the severed spines of several of the ugly demons.

 When he had caught his breath, Spike turned and yelled at the thousands of demons that hadn't done much more than growl and nudge each other.